GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 - [community/modules/scheduler/SchedMD-slurm-on-gcp-login-node][SchedMD-slurm-on-gcp-login-node]
 - [community/modules/compute/SchedMD-slurm-on-gcp-partition][SchedMD-slurm-on-gcp-partition]

 The blueprint also uses a Packer template from the [Google Cloud DAOS][google-cloud-daos] repository.
+Please review the [introduction to image building](../../../docs/image-building.md) for general information on building custom images using the Toolkit.

 Identify a project to work in and substitute its unique id wherever you see `<<PROJECT_ID>>` in the instructions below.